 - Is the model scalable across the whole country?

 The project will strengthen Nepal’s routine immunisation system by improving immunisation coverage and people’s trust in immunisation services.
 Improved hygiene practices might make responses to oral vaccines more effective by reducing intestinal infections and diarrhoeal diseases.
-The project might therefore improve the effect of the new rotavirus vaccine – rotavirus is thought to cause a third of deaths linked to diarrhoea, so improving the vaccine’s effectiveness and improving behaviours is important to the health of Nepali communities.
+It could therefore improve the effect of the new rotavirus vaccine – rotavirus is thought to cause a third of deaths linked to diarrhoea, so improving the vaccine’s effectiveness and improving behaviours is important to the health of Nepali communities.

 Improving hygiene during COVID-19

-Watch the film below to meet some of the mothers learning how to prevent COVID-19 with handwashing, through the immunisation programme.
+Watch the film below to meet some of the mothers learning how to prevent COVID-19 with handwashing, through the immunisation.

 We set up the project using a rigorous programmatic approach and step-wise process, so that it will achieve its aims, address key questions and demonstrate effective hygiene behaviour change programming.
 The design, implementation and evaluation are all based on a behaviour-centred design approach.

-Five key steps map the project design, implementation and evaluation:
+Five key steps map the design, implementation and evaluation of the pilot project:

 Step 1: Assess